Nanny Taxes in Maine

 Maine State Unemployment Tax & Rate

-In Maine, the new employer SUI (state unemployment insurance) rate is 2.32 percent on the first $12,000 of wages for each employee.
+In Maine, the new employer SUI (state unemployment insurance) rate is 2.32 percent on each employee’s first $12,000 of wages.
 Employers with previous employees may be subject to a different rate of up to 6.03 percent.
 These rates include a competitive-skills scholarship fund assessment (0.13 percent) and an unemployment program administrative fund assessment (0.15 percent).
 This is an employer-only tax.

 Workers’ Compensation Insurance